 2) Five persons or less shall be selected each year from among applicants.

-3) Each candidate of recipients is required to submit a review paper related to the research subject to “Neuroscience Research” before the deadline.
+3) Each candidate of recipients is required to submit a review paper related to the research on the applied subject to “Neuroscience Research” before the deadline.
 Details are established in Detailed Regulation 5.
 (Application).

 Recipients of the award shall be recognized at the Annual Meeting of the Japan Neuroscience Society and presented with diplomas of merit and supplementary prizes.